oceanhackweek/ohw19-project-computer_vision_club/README.md

 computer vision club project for ocean hackweek 2019

 Welcome to the computer vision club at OHW 2019.
-Please join us in the slack channel #computervisionclub-2
+Please join us in the slack channel #computervisionclub-2 Read the steps file for a quick guide

 ## Rules
 RULE 1: name notebooks and files with lower case letters and _ for spaces.